 How can you describe your hometown for an IELTS Speaking Test?

-If you are new to DailyStep English - welcome!
-Please sign up for a free trial and to be on my mailing list for more free IELTS lessons.
+If you are new to DailyStep English – welcome 🙂 Please sign up here for more free Audio Lessons.

 Answer: